freenas/freenas-docs/userguide/cli.rst

-When testing is finished, either type :command:`killall iperf` or close Shell to terminate the Iperf server process.
+When testing is finished, either type :command:`killall iperf` or close Shell to terminate the iperf server process.

 .. index:: Netperf
 .. _Netperf: